stanislavlevin/bind9/bind/doc/arm/reference.rst

    :tags: query, zone
    :short: Specifies a list of IP addresses to which queries should be sent in recursive resolution for a static-stub zone.

-   This option is only meaningful for static-stub zones.
+   This option is only meaningful for :any:`static-stub <type static-stub>` zones.
 This is a list of IP addresses to which queries should be sent in recursive resolution for the zone.
    A non-empty list for this option internally configures the apex NS RR with associated glue A or AAAA RRs.